 Which government entities enforce your jurisdiction's AML regime and regulate covered institutions and persons?
+Do the AML rules provide for ongoing and periodic assessments of covered institutions and persons?

 As noted in question 2, the prefectural police and the public prosecutor's office have authority to enforce AML laws if covered institutions and persons are involved in criminal money laundering activities.